landicefu/divide-and-conquer-mcp-server/implementation_plan.md

   }
 });

-// Result contains a formatted summary of the checklist with completion status
+// Result contains a formatted summary of the checklist with completion status (context is excluded to save space)
 ```

 ## Benefits for Complex Tasks